michaelfairley/method_decorators/README.md

 end
 ```

 You can also set multiple decorators for your methods.
+Each decorator executes within the previously declared decorator. i.e. they are nested, as expected to be.

 ```ruby
 class ExternalService